Information for participating houses

 What if I definitely don’t want to participate?

 That’s OK!
-If you’re in the trick or treat route and you don’t display an orange balloon or streamers, then the kids won’t call on you.
+If you’re in the trick or treat route and you don’t display decorations, then the kids won’t call on you.
 You can keep your verandah light off too.

-When should I put out my orange balloon/ribbon out?
+When should I put out my decorations/ pumpkin?

 If you have your own decorations it’s usually acceptable to put up your decorations about one week before halloween, and to take them down promptly at the end.